AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/cloudloc/locations.md

 Use the Cloud Locations API to create, update, retrieve, or delete Cloud storage locations.
 Before working with Cloud locations APIs, you must first create a [Cloud locations account](cloudloc/account.md).

-**Note**: Both Cloud Locations accounts and locations have a `UUID` identifier.
-The location `UUID` is different from the account `UUID`, and the two should be referenced separately.
+**Note**: Both the Adobe cloud accounts API and the Locations API have a `UUID` identifier.
+The Location `UUID` is different from the account `UUID`, and the two should be referenced separately.

 These endpoints provide methods for managing cloud locations: